datanav/docs/concepts.rst

 --------

 A dataset is the basic means of storage inside the node.
 A dataset is a log of :doc:`entities <entitymodel>` supported by primary and secondary indexes.
 A *dataset sink* can write entities to the dataset.
 The dataset appends the entity to the log if and only if it is new or if it is different from the most recent version of the same entity.

+Each entity is given a hash value based on the complete set of values in that entity.
+This value is used to determine if an entity has changed over time.

 A *dataset source* exposes the entities from the dataset so that they can be streamed through pipes.
 As the main data structure is a log the source can read from a specific location in the log.